backupbrew/switchbrew/PCV services.md

 ### SetVoltageEnabled

 Takes a bool.
-Enables the LDO this session was opened for.
+Enables/disables the LDO this session was opened for.

 ### GetVoltageEnabled